 BRAND STYLE GUIDE (or Brand Bible)

-Similar to the style guide is the brand style guide, sometimes referred to as the brand bible.
-This guide is a more elaborate version of the style guide.
+Similarly the brand style guide, sometimes referred to as the brand bible, is a more elaborate version of the style guide.
 While the style guide covers the basics of branding a company or corporate identity, a brand style guide provides more detail in more categories of issues related to the brand.
 These categories cover topics that pertain to the brand and the design.

 - Logo design